 Ironically, the way that many Evangelical denominations have decided to have unity with each other is to agree not to look at Scriptural references that they are in disagreement about.

-To me this is an unauthentic and superficial unity, not the deep unity that we are called to.
-Many have written to me and said "the only thing that is important is that we agree that Jesus is Lord."
-I totally agree that Jesus is Lord, but if that is all we needed to know then I wonder why He gave us 1500 pages of Scripture.
+This is an unauthentic and superficial unity, not the deep unity that we are called to.
+Many have written to us and said "the only thing that is important is that we agree that Jesus is Lord."
+We totally agree that Jesus is Lord, but if that is all we needed to know then we wonder why He gave us 1500 pages of Scripture.
 He could have just showed up for a day and said "I'm Lord" and did a big miracle and split, but He didn't.
 He taught his apostles, who were the Church, for 3 years.
 His apostles wrote down his words and eventually it became what we now call the Bible.
-I think this was Jesus' wish.
+This was Jesus' wish.

 We have a Biblical example of the Church having a central interpreter in early times during the crisis of faith over circumcision.
 (Acts 15-16) Paul and Barnabus went to Jerusalem to settle the circumcision issue.
 "As they (Paul and Timothy) went through the towns they delivered to the believers the rules decided upon by the apostles and elders in Jerusalem, and they told them to obey those rules."
 (Acts 16:3) This is a good example of the Lord using the "Church" to decide on matters of interpretation.

 That is probably the biggest division between Catholics and Evangelicals.
-So I thought I should explain it a bit and not leave it hanging, 'cause I can see how it seems blasphemous for a Catholic to say the Bible is not the "only" authority.
+It may seem blasphemous for a Catholic to say the Bible is not the "only" authority.
 Most certainly the Bible is infallible.
 However, Catholics believe that the Bible itself teaches us that the Church came before the Bible.
 Jesus did not write any books of the Bible.
 Jesus chose NOT to write but rather to build his Church, and 30-60 years later He inspired the members of his Church write down the Gospels.
 Several hundred years after that, He inspired members of his Church to decide what books belong in the Bible.
 A history of the Bible is here.
-If Jesus inspired members of the Church to infallibly write the Bible and later infallibly decide on what writings to include in the Bible, I think He can inspire the Church to make right interpretation of Scripture on matters that are critical to our salvation.
+If Jesus inspired members of the Church to infallibly write the Bible and later infallibly decide on what writings to include in the Bible, He can inspire the Church to make right interpretation of Scripture on matters that are critical to our salvation.

 The following passage is often used to profess Sola Scriptura (Bible alone)